top of page

 Meet the team Paula.jpg

-My career background has spanned the retail, financial, security and wastewater industries, focusing predominantly on Business Management, Marketing and Business Development.
+Paula's career background has spanned the retail, financial, security and wastewater industries, focusing predominantly on Business Management, Marketing, Sales and Business Development.
+Growing food and walking in nature have always been an important part of Paula's life and remembers pulling carrots from the garden with her Dad when she was 5years old.

 bottom of page